n2geoff/vite-riot-template/README.md

 ### Tests

-In a folder-per-component setup, you can place your `*.spec.js` files right next to your web components for easy isolated testing
+In a folder-per-component setup, you can place your `*.spec.js` files right next to your web components for isolated testing, but this template is a...

 *bring your own testing solution*